Altinn/altinn-studio/README.md

 yarn run start-dashboard
 ```

-If you need to rebuild other react apps, for instance `dashboard` or `app-development`, this can be done by navigating
+If you need to rebuild other React apps, for instance `dashboard` or `app-development`, this can be done by navigating
-to `frontend` and then run the following build script, which will build app frontend apps.
+to `frontend` and then running the following build script, which will build app frontend apps.

 ```bash
 yarn run build